 The graphic art above the day bed was a lucky HomeSense find.
 It’s actually made of pieces of fabric, which not only ties in perfect with the other modern elements in the space, but the work I do.

-Blogging and designing can be a messy business, the key to not loosing your mind is organization.
+Blogging and designing can be a messy business, the key to not losing your mind is organization.
+Whether you stay organized by using a label system or color-coding everything, organization is truly key!
 To maximize both storage and organization the daybed is flanked by a storage cabinet and shelving unit.
 The glass doors of the cabinet and shelves of the shelving unit, keep both from feeling heavy or dominating the space.
 Design books, layered art and baskets fill the shelf creating a beautiful and styled vignette, while being completely functional – the perfect combination.